tdudgeon/jupyter_mpro/README.md

 1. Mpro_16_data.sdf.gz -  SD file containing the output of the 1_DataPrep notebook
 2. Mpro_16_data.smi.gz - file with the SMILES from the output from the 1_DataPrep notebook
-3. Enalos_data.csv.gz - ADMET data provided by Enalos that is used in the 3_AugmentationAndFiltering notebook
+3. Enalos_data.csv.gz - ADMET data provided by NovaMechanics Ltd through Enalos Suite that is used in the 3_AugmentationAndFiltering notebook

 If you are wanting to generated data that can be used in the process od selecting compounds (see the Enalos data as an example) you should use datasets 1 or 2 and make sure the SMILES string (title line of the SDF) is included in